 Internet & Interactive Digital Media Design (AAB)

-Upon completion of the AAS Degree in Internet and Interactive Digital Media Design, students will:
+Upon successful completion of the AAB Degree in Internet and Interactive Digital Media Design, students will:

-1. Develop a portfolio exhibiting a body of work including web sites, digital images and graphics, digital animations, electronic and print publications, games and simulations, programs, and traditional art.
+• Develop a portfolio exhibiting a body of work including websites, digital images and graphics, digital animations, electronic and print publications, games and simulations, programs, and traditional art.

-2. Design web sites using industry-standard tools; demonstrate a professional level understanding of Internet technologies, web languages, and emerging technologies.
+• Design websites using industry standard tools; demonstrate a professional level understanding of Internet technologies, web languages, and emerging technologies.

-5. Demonstrate professionalism by working in teams as well as individually, understanding client needs, giving presentations, writing reports, conducting research, meeting deadlines, and employee critical problem solving skills.
+• Demonstrate professionalism by working in teams as well as individually, understanding client needs, giving presentations, writing reports, conducting research, meeting deadlines, and employing critical problem solving skills.